-thalmoscope - as "shocking," side ophthalmologic equipment and one month old - being treated in of Pennsylvania.
+thalmoscope - as "shocking," side ophthalmologic equipment and especially given the fact that the limited glove use," wrote the aupatients were neonates - gener- thors, all pediatric or infection exally defined as babies less than perts from CHOP or the University one month old - being treated in of Pennsylvania.
 "Environmental sampling of two hand-held lenses and two ophthalmoscopes revealed adenovirus DNA on each device."